 How do I initiate services with the Autism Center for Children?

 We are currently accepting referrals for comprehensive autism evaluation (psychological testing).
 Our mission is to identify and treat autism at the earliest sign of developmental deviation to capitalize on early brain plasticity.
 Priority for intake to the Center is given to children under 24 months of age.
 Most referrals come in from families’ pediatricians, though we often get inquiries directly from parents themselves.
 If you are concerned or suspect autism, please reach out to your pediatrician or directly to us.
 If your child has already received a diagnosis, and you are seeking treatment, please contact us today at 678-996-4998 for more information.

 Does the Autism Center for Children accept insurance?

 Yes -- the Autism Center for Children is proud to offer a variety of payment options for assessment and treatment of autism.
 Under Private (Self-) Pay, the client has access to any treatment services provided, but can utilize their personal funds or insurance plans to pay for services.
 Services can be customized to fit the needs of the client.
 We also accept insurance including Aetna, Cigna and more.
 Check back here regularly to see others that have been added.
 Parents, pediatricians and other referral partners can contact us today at 678-996-4998 for more information.

 Where are you located?

-Our new flagship center for autism is located at 2230 Towne Lake Parkway, Suite 500 Woodstock, GA 30189.
-It is Atlanta's largest clinic devoted entirely to early assessment and life-changing treatment for toddlers.
+Our Center for autism is located at 2230 Towne Lake Parkway, Suite 1000-120, Woodstock, GA 30189.
 We are conveniently located in Woodstock just off I-575 North at Exit 8 (west on Towne Lake Parkway).
 From here we can service families and pediatricians from southern Cherokee County and East Cobb County, especially those in Acworth, Canton, Holly Springs, Kennesaw, Marietta and Woodstock.